Share it, then see how it landed.

 2. How it is read

 This is the DocSend question applied to agent-built HTML: not just whether the page was opened, but how it was consumed.
-On Pro, the engagement view shows:
+On Studio, the engagement view shows:

 - Typical time on page.
 The median engaged time, counting only when the tab is visible and focused, so a page left open in a background tab does not inflate the number.